fragcolor-xyz/vscode-shards/README.md

 ```
 code --install-extension fragcolor.shards
 ```
-You could also copy this repo or just the relevant files to `<user home>/.vscode/extensions` folder in VS Code.
+You could also copy this repo or just copy the relevant files to `<user home>/.vscode/extensions` folder in VS Code.
 Check the relevant files with `vsce ls`.

 ## Usage